Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment: Introduction

-\textit{Causal connectivity}, also known as the \textit{Effective Connectome} (EC), empowers us to better understand brain functionality compared to \textit{functional connectivity}, which is the temporal correlation of neuronal activity of the brain regions \cite{friston1994functional}.
-Dynamic Causal Modeling (DCM) \cite{friston2003dynamic}, Partial Correlation Thresholding (PCT) \cite{marrelec2006partial}, Bayesian networks \cite{ji2016learning}, Granger Causality (GC) \cite{roebroeck2005mapping}, and Structural Equation Models (SEM) \cite{mclntosh1994structural} are fundamental methods to investigate the causal connectivity in the brain that reveals neuroscientific insights for researchers.
-The graphical approaches, among all others, have shown to be more effective in extracting causality from observational and experimental data \cite{pearl2009causality,spirtes2000causation}.
-Graphical approaches, or the Directed Acyclic Graph (DAG) framework, focus on identifying the underlying mechanism based on observational and experimental data.
-These approaches can be viewed as the reverse of the DCM's procedure, in which the model is built on our understanding of the physiological underpinnings of the BOLD response \cite {dubois2020causal}.
-As a graphical approach, the Fast Greedy Equivalent Search (FGES) \cite{ramsey2017million}, NOTEARS \cite{zheng2018dags}, and Gradient-based Optimization of DAG-penalized Likelihood for learning linEar DAG Models (GOLEM) \cite{ng2020role} are more accurate in large-scale networks, which makes them more appropriate in discovering EC.
-While in \cite{dubois2020causal} and \cite{zhang2022detecting}, the effectiveness of the FGES and NOTEARS methods in discovering ECs are illustrated; however, extracting causality in high-dimensional graphs is still challenging, and the accuracy of the derived graph decreases significantly as the network size grows and the sample size becomes limited, as demonstrated in \cite{ng2020role}.
-Furthermore, as it is shown \cite{maier2017challenge,sporns2013human}, analyzing brain connectivity using unimodal data presents fundamental ambiguities such as low the reproducibility of discovered ECs.
-In \cite{eggeling2019structure}, it is shown that prior information that favors sparsity (such as DTI signals \cite{tsai2018reproducibility}) can significantly enhance both the accuracy and reproducibility of discovered graphs when a limited amount of data (such as fMRI signals) is available and the dimension of networks grows (such as brain network).
-Therefore, developing Bayesian causal methods based on multimodal data may help overcome the abovementioned obstacles.
+The casual discovery of brain networks faces two main challenges: one with the fundamental impotence of methods and the other with the quality of data.
+While various computational methods, such as Bayesian network modeling \cite{ji2016learning}, Granger Causality (GC) \cite{roebroeck2005mapping}, and Structural Equation Models (SEM) \cite{mclntosh1994structural} have been proposed, they tend to fall short from the perspective of accuracy and reliability.
+In particular, the Graphical approaches, or the Directed Acyclic Graph (DAG) frameworks, are shown to be more accurate in identifying the underlying causal mechanism based on observational and experimental data \cite{ spirtes2000causation}.
+As the graphical approaches, the Fast Greedy Equivalent Search (FGES) \cite{ramsey2017million}, NOTEARS \cite{zheng2018dags}, and Gradient-based Optimization of DAG-penalized Likelihood for learning linEar DAG Models (GOLEM) \cite{ng2020role} have higher accuracy in large-scale networks, which makes them more appropriate in discovering EC.
+Assuming a static structure of EC, previous studies such as \cite{dubois2020causal} and \cite{zhang2022detecting} demonstrate the effectiveness of the FGES and NOTEARS methods in discovering ECs.
+However, extracting causality in high-dimensional graphs and a limited number of samples still remains {the main computational challenge}.
+As shown in \cite{ng2020role}, as the network size increases and the sample size becomes limited, the accuracy of the derived graph significantly decreases.
+Aside from computational challenges, methods’ performance can be affected by practical challenges like the low temporal resolution of fMRI, leading to results that are contaminated with fundamental ambiguities such as low reproducibility in discovered connectomes and less accurate results \cite{maier2017challenge,sporns2013human}.
+In \cite{eggeling2019structure}, it is shown that prior information that favors sparsity (such as DTI signals \cite{Tsai2018Reproducibility}) can significantly enhance both the accuracy and reproducibility of discovered graphs when a limited amount of data (such as fMRI signals) is available and the dimension of networks grows (such as brain network).
+Therefore, developing Bayesian causal methods based on multimodal data may help overcome the abovementioned challenges.